Workday ATS Resume Guide: Forms, Parsing & Profile Fields (2026)

 Common Parsing Failures

-The parsing failures I see most often in Workday include:
+The parsing issues worth checking in a Workday application include:

-The bottom line: Workday's parser is a convenience tool, not a reliable data pipeline.
-You should use it to save time on initial form population, then manually verify and correct every single field before submitting.
+The bottom line: parser import is a convenience tool, not proof that the application is complete.
+Use it to save time, then manually verify every field that affects fit.

 Recruiter Search in Workday